 Ear cropping is a very controversial subject thought by some to be cruel and excessive.
 Others consider the procedure quite routine and harmless.

 The official position of the American Veterinary Medical Association (AVMA) states that it "opposes ear cropping and tail docking of dogs when done solely for cosmetic purposes."

 However, the American Kennel Club (AKC) publicly states that it "recognizes that ear cropping, tail docking, and dewclaw removal, as described in certain breed standards, are acceptable practices integral to defining and preserving the breed character and enhancing good health."
 However, dogs with natural ears are not disqualified from entering dog shows.

 Ear cropping is illegal in many countries, including much of Europe.
 Many believe the practice will eventually be banned in the US as well.

 The choice to crop your puppy's ears is ultimately yours alone, but it is a decision that requires serious consideration.

-First, ask yourself why you actually want your dog's ears cropped.
-If it is for appearance only, then that's more reason to take things into consideration.
+First, ask yourself why you want your dog's ears cropped.
+If it is for appearance only, then that's more reason to consider things.
 If it is for health reasons, talk to your vet about why it is expected to benefit your dog’s health.
 Make sure the benefits are expected to outweigh the risks.

-Next, think about how ear cropping will actually affect your dog’s quality of life.
-There are plenty of risks involved in ear cropping and the healing process demands your constant attention.
+Next, think about how ear cropping will affect your dog’s quality of life.
+There are plenty of risks involved in ear cropping, and the healing process demands your constant attention.
 Consider whether or not it is truly worth the risks, hassle, and expense.